 COOPERATIVES CAPACITY BUILDING

-TAMA members of staff have since trained cooperative’s members on various subjects across the country.
+In the year 2013 TAMA members of staff trained cooperative members on various subjects across the country.

-The first phase saw 18 cooperatives of the 49 TAMA has receiving training in leadership, financial management, marketing of products, value addition, record keeping and membership drive among others.
+In total 38 of the 49 cooperatives TAMA facilitates, received training in leadership, financial management, marketing of products, value addition, record keeping and membership drive among others.

 RECORD KEEPING & FINANCIAL REPORTING TRAINING